 In the United States, no comprehensive climate change legislation has been implemented at the federal level.
 However, President Biden has highlighted addressing climate change as a priority of his administration and has issued several executive orders addressing climate change.
 Moreover, following the U.S. Supreme Court finding that GHG emissions constitute a pollutant under the CAA, the EPA has adopted regulations that, among other things, establish construction and operating permit reviews for GHG emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain petroleum and natural gas system sources in the United States, and together with the DOT, set GHG emissions and fuel economy standards for vehicles in the United States.
 The regulation of methane from oil and gas facilities has been subject to uncertainty in recent years.
 The EPA previously had promulgated the New Source Performance Standards ("NSPS"), imposing limitations on methane emissions from sources in the oil and gas sector.
 Subsequently, in September 2020, the Trump Administration rescinded those methane standards and removed the transmission and storage segments from the oil and gas source category under the CAA's NSPS.
 However, in June 2021, President Biden signed a resolution passed by the U.S. Congress under the Congressional Review Act nullifying the September 2020 rule, effectively reinstating the prior standards.
-In November 2021, as required by President Biden's executive order, the EPA proposed new regulations to expand NSPS requirements for oil and gas sector, including the exploration and production, transmission, processing and storage segments, and in November 2022, the EPA proposed a supplemental rule updating, strengthening and expanding its November 2021 proposal.
+In November 2021, as required by President Biden's executive order, the EPA proposed new regulations to expand NSPS requirements for oil and gas sector sources and establish comprehensive standards of performance and emission guidelines for methane and volatile organic compound emissions from existing operations in the oil and gas sector, including the exploration and production, transmission, processing and storage segments, and in November 2022, the EPA proposed a supplemental rule updating, strengthening and expanding its November 2021 proposal.
 The EPA issued a final rule on December 2, 2023, which includes New Source Performance Standards to reduce emissions of methane and other air pollutants from both new and existing oil and gas operations and emissions guidelines for states to follow in designing and executing implementation plans to cover existing sources ("Standards of Performance for New, Reconstructed, and Modified Sources and Emissions Guidelines for Existing Sources").
-The regulations are likely to be subject to legal challenge.
-The reinstatement of direct regulation of methane emission for new sources and the promulgation of requirements for existing oil and gas operations and emissions guidelines for new source
+The regulations are likely to be subject to legal challenge and will also need to be incorporated into the individual state's implementation plans, which will need to be approved by the EPA in individual rulemakings that could also be subject to legal challenge.
+The reinstatement of direct regulation of methane emission for new sources and the promulgation of requirements for existing oil and gas customers could result in increased costs for our customers and consequently adversely affect demand for our services.